-- Supervisors: If anyone in a supervisory, managerial, administrative or executive role or position, such as a supervisor, department chair, or director of a unit, receives a complaint of alleged discrimination or sexual harassment, or observes or becomes aware of conduct that may constitute discrimination or sexual harassment, that person must immediately contact OIE. - 2.
+- 1. Supervisors: If anyone in a supervisory, managerial, administrative or executive role or position, such as a supervisor, department chair, or director of a unit, receives a complaint of alleged discrimination or sexual harassment, or observes or becomes aware of conduct that may constitute discrimination or sexual harassment, that person must immediately contact Office of Institutional Equity. - 2.
 Employees: An employee who believes that he or she has been subjected to discrimination or sexual harassment by anyone is encouraged, but it is not required, particularly if it may be confrontational, to promptly tell the person that the conduct is unwelcome and ask the person to stop the conduct.
 An employee is not required to do this before filing a complaint.
 A person who receives such a request must immediately comply with it and must not retaliate against the employee.
-If the employee feels uncomfortable about discussing the incident with the immediate supervisor, the employee should feel free to bypass the supervisor and file a complaint with OIE. - 3.
-Students: A student who believes that he or she has been subjected to discrimination or sexual harassment by anyone is encouraged, but it is not required particularly if it may be confrontational, to promptly tell the person that the conduct is unwelcome and ask the person to stop the conduct.
+If the employee feels uncomfortable about discussing the incident with the immediate supervisor, the employee should feel free to bypass the supervisor and file a complaint with Office of Institutional Equity.

+- 3. Students: A student who believes that he or she has been subjected to discrimination or sexual harassment by anyone is encouraged, but it is not required particularly if it may be confrontational, to promptly tell the person that the conduct is unwelcome and ask the person to stop the conduct.
 A student is not required to do this before filing a complaint.
 A person who receives such a request must immediately comply with it and must not retaliate against the student.
-If the student feels uncomfortable about discussing the incident with the faculty member, department head, dean or director of an administrative unit, the student should feel free to bypass the person and file a complaint with OIE. - 4.
-When discriminatory conduct involves a crime of violence or a non-forcible sex offense, FERPA permits NMSU to disclose to the alleged victim the name of the alleged perpetrator, any violation found to have been committed and any sanction imposed).
-In the event a student is found to have engaged in sexual harassment of another student, NMSU will disclose to the student who was harassed, information about the sanction imposed on the student when the sanction directly relates to the harassed student.

-- 5. Internal NMSU Units: Internal units such as the Dean of Students Office, Housing and Campus Life, Athletics and community colleges will promptly contact and consult with OIE when knowledge is obtained relating to potential discrimination or sexual harassment. - 6.
-Non-employees and non-students: Individuals who are neither NMSU employees nor NMSU students and who believe they have been subjected to discrimination or sexual harassment by an NMSU employee during the employee's work hours or by a NMSU student on campus or at a NMSU-sponsored event may utilize the complaint process set forth above.
+If the student feels uncomfortable about discussing the incident with the faculty member, department head, dean or director of an administrative unit, the student should feel free to bypass the person and file a complaint with Office of Institutional Equity. - 4.
+When discriminatory conduct involves a crime of violence or a non-forcible sex offense, the Family Educational Rights and Privacy Act (FERPA) permits the university to disclose to the alleged victim the name of the alleged perpetrator, any violation found to have been committed and any sanction imposed).
+In the event a student is found to have engaged in sexual harassment of another student, the university will disclose to the student who was harassed, information about the sanction imposed on the student when the sanction directly relates to the harassed student. - 5.
+Internal University Units: Internal units such as the Dean of Students Office, Housing and Campus Life, Athletics and community colleges will promptly contact and consult with Office of Institutional Equity when knowledge is obtained relating to potential discrimination or sexual harassment. - 6.
+Non-employees and non-students: Individuals who are neither university employees nor students and who believe they have been subjected to discrimination or sexual harassment by a university employee during the employee's work hours or by a university student on campus or at a university-sponsored event may utilize the complaint process set forth above.